 Joseph tells Inverse that the original publication date for his study in Astrophysics and Space Science was April 10, and it was later pushed to April 16.
 “It's keeping me awake at night,” Joseph told Inverse this week.

 Joseph provided Inverse with emails from the journal's editors, showing that the study manuscript was accepted for publication while citing ongoing production delays on the part of Springer.

-While it appears that the study was in fact in the process of being published, it's not clear whether the Springer publishing company had a change of heart, or if this is simply a bad case of publication bureaucracy where the process is taking longer than the author had anticipated.
+While it appears that the study was in fact in the process of being published, it's not clear whether Springer had a change of heart, or if this is simply a bad case of publication bureaucracy, where the process is taking longer than the author had anticipated.